 The Nursery at the heart of the community.
 Grace Owen Nursery School has been an integral part of Park Hill since 1963.
 Families have been bringing their children here for over three generations.

 In January 2016 we moved into our new, exciting and vibrant building.
 We hope you and your children will feel welcomed, included and happy here.
 We have three rooms for different age groups.
 Come and join us to meet new friends, play and learn together.

-As an early years setting we use Early Years Foundation Stage Framework to guide our curriculum.
-The document forms the basis for education from birth to five.
+As an early years setting we use Early Years Foundation Stage Framework (2021) to guide our curriculum.
+We are also using Birth to Five Matters and elements of Development Matters.
+These document form the basis for education from birth to five.
 Its sets out ratios and welfare requirements.
 It states that education should be put into practice four principles:

 1. A Unique child

 3. Enabling environments

 4. Children develop and learn in different ways and at different rates

 Within the principle learning and development there are areas of learning which form the basis of curriculum planning and indicate the progress which children can be expected to make.
 These areas of learning finish at the end of reception class in school, when children are assessed against ‘Early Learning Goals’.

 Communication & Language